 Therefore, we offer full family and children services to clients at New Directions for Women.
 This allows the mother to recover from her substance use disorder (SUD) while learning the skills needed to stay abstinent while providing a safe and stable situation for the children.

-Part of this program involves treating children regardless of whether or not they live with their mom throughout drug rehab for women and children.
+Part of this program involves treating children regardless of whether or not they live with their mom throughout drug rehab for women with children.
 When necessary they receive individual treatments to address their specific needs, including early interventions and counseling services.

 Types of Treatment for Women With Addiction